 Primary Hyperoxaluria (PH)

-Primary Hyperoxaluria or PH is a metabolic disorder that affects the Coton de Tulear dog breed.
-There is a deficiency of a liver enzyme that is needed to break down calcium oxalate crystals so they can be eliminated from a dog's system.
-As the crystals build up in the body, the dog becomes progressively ill.
+Primary Hyperoxaluria, or PH, is a metabolic disorder that affects the Coton de Tulear dog breed.
+There is a deficiency of a liver enzyme needed to break down calcium oxalate crystals so that they can be eliminated from a dog's system.
+As the crystals build up in the body, the dog becomes progressively more and more ill.

-PH is an autosomal recessive genetic mutation, so a pup will have PH only if both parents have the mutation.
+PH is an autosomal recessive genetic mutation, so a puppy will have PH only if both parents have the mutation.
 Carriers will not exhibit symptoms of PH, so DNA testing is useful to identify carriers of the mutation prior to breeding.
+Without testing before breeding, there is a chance that some puppies could become homozygous for PH and develop symptoms with eventual death.

 Coton de Tulear

-Animal Genetics offers DNA testing for Primary Hyperoxaluria.
+Animal Genetics offers DNA testing for Primary Hyperoxaluria (PH).
 The genetic test verifies the presence of the recessive PH mutation and presents results as one of the following:

 |PH/PH||Affected||The dog carries two copies of the mutant gene and is homozygous for PH.
 This dog will be affected and will always pass a copy of the mutated gene to its offspring.|